Kong/docs.konghq.com/app/_src/deck/guides/distributed-configuration.md

 configuration in a single repository, where multiple teams need to co-ordinate.

+### Select-tag in sync and diff

-The `--select-tag` flag is present on those two commands for use cases where the file cannot have `select_tags` defined inside it.
-It is strongly advised that you do not supply select-tags to sync and diff commands via flags.
+The `--select-tag` flag in `diff` and `sync` is meant only for use cases where the file cannot have `select_tags` defined inside it.

+This flag will only look for decK files where `select_tags` matches the provided value.
+It _cannot_ filter a full configuration based on values found in `tags`, therefore you can't use this flag to sync a subset of a decK file.

+We strongly recommend not using select-tags to sync and diff commands via the `--select-tag` flag.
 This is because the tag information should be part of the declarative configuration file itself in order to provide a practical declarative file.
 The tagging information and entity definitions should be present in one place,